 IN DEFENSE OF DARWIN: IS THERE A LIBERAL WING OF THE SERBIAN ORTHODOX CHURCH?

 THE SLOVENE CATHOLIC CHURCH YESTERDAY AND TODAY

-CATHOLIC CHURCH IN CROATIA: LEGAL FRAMEWORK AND SOCIAL FUNCTION
+CATHOLIC CHURCH IN CROATIA: LEGAL FRAMEWORK AND SOCIAL FRICTION

 Sinisa Zrinscak & Frane Stanicic

 GHORGHE CALCIU-DUMITREASA, THE FORGOTTEN ANTICOMMUNIST DISSIDENT

 GLOBAL AND LOCAL IN THE RESPONSE OF ORTHODOX CHURCHES TO THE FIRST WAVE OF THE CORONAVIRUS PANDEMIC: WITH A SPECIAL FOCUS ON THE CASE OF BULGARIA

 REFLECTIONS ON THE ROLE & FUNCTIONS OF RELIGION IN EASTERN EUROPE AND ELSWHERE